-Although you’ll be coming to Chamonix with your university, through this program you’ll get to discover many new experiences: you’ll meet new people, explore new mountains, stay in an Alpine mountain hut, experience a different culture, learn about the inner workings of an independent research and field work center and much more!
+Although you’ll be coming to Chamonix with your university, through this program you’ll get to discover many new experiences: you’ll meet new people, explore new mountains and hike on new trails, stay in an Alpine mountain hut, and experience a different culture.

-Participating in Climate Science in Chamonix is not only a learning experience for students, but also an opportunity to give back to a well-respected, independent non-profit research center.
-The data you collect during your stay is an important contribution to CREA Mont-Blanc’s work and any profits made from your trip are directly reinvested in our research programs.
+Participation in Climate Science in Chamonix is not only a learning experience for students, but also an opportunity to take part in a centuries-old legacy of science on Mont-Blanc and give back to a well-respected, independent non-profit research center.
+The data collected during trips are an important contribution to CREA Mont-Blanc’s research and any profits made from our trip are directly reinvested in our research programs.

 Students learn about the history of Chamonix before heading out for fieldwork © CREA Mont-Blanc